shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Bending Trick

 You know a spell so well you can cast it with ease.
 Choose a spell you know.
-It becomes a Bending Trick for you.
+Increase its Bending Trick level by 1, leveling it up.
+It then counts as a Bending Trick for you.

+When you cast a Bending Trick, you:

+-   Increase your Mana Spend Limit by the spell’s Bending Trick level for this spell cast.
-When you cast a Bending Trick, you can apply an additional Bond Affinity option to it.
-Additionally, the Bending Trick costs 1 MP less to cast, minimum 0.
-This still counts against your Mana Spend Limit.
+-   Decrease its MP cost by its Bending Trick level, minimum 0.
+This cost reduction still counts against your Mana Spend Limit.

-Whenever you level up, you can upgrade an additional spell into a Bending Trick, using the same rules.
-You may instead upgrade an existing Bending Trick again instead of choosing a new one, using the same rules.
+When you level up, you can increase the Bending Trick level of one of your spells by 1, as shown in the class table.

 ## Level 2 Class Features